 Adjustable seats and other tools within my studio help students of varying heights access the pedals and keys more comfortably for better results.
 A cozy sitting area allows parents to sit back and enjoy the sounds of their child's progress during lessons.

-Joshua Hillmann has entertained audiences for years as both a solo and collaborative artist with his energetic and colorful musical interpretations and outstanding technical ability.
-He is currently an Adjunct Professor of Piano at Grand Canyon University, and a candidate for the Doctor of Musical Arts (DMA) degree in piano performance at Arizona State University, studying with Dr. Baruch Meir, with whom he also earned his Master of Music Degree.
-This means he has completed all coursework, recitals, and all doctoral comprehensive exams required for the DMA degree in piano performance.
-He earned his Master of Music degree in Piano Performance at ASU, also with Dr. Meir.
-His Bachelor of Music degree in Piano Performance degree was earned at the University of Kansas, studying with Dr. Jack Winerock.
+Dr. Joshua Hillmann has entertained audiences for years as both a solo and collaborative artist with his energetic and colorful musical interpretations and outstanding technical ability.
+He is currently an Adjunct Professor of Piano at Grand Canyon University, and earned the Doctor of Musical Arts degree in Piano Performance at Arizona State University, where he also earned the Master of Music degree in Piano Performance.
+His Bachelor of Music degree in Piano Performance was earned at the University of Kansas, studying with Dr. Jack Winerock.
 His earlier musical training came from the St. Louis Symphony Music School, studying with internationally renowned artist/teacher Jane Allen.

 He is a Nationally Certified Teacher of Music (NCTM) and is a member of the Music Teachers National Association (MTNA), Arizona State Music Teachers Association (ASMTA), and East Valley Music Teachers Association (EVMTA).